 In order to achieve harmonisation on the selected topics, the VICH Steering Committee will appoint EWGs to draft guidelines.
 Each EWG will normally comprise a minimum of six experts - one representing each VICH full member.
 Each member may send one additional advisor to participate and the Steering Committee may, depending on the expertise required, decide to allow the appointment of more than one expert per VICH member.
-Additional experts from observer countries or VICH Outreach Forum member countries may also be appointed by the Steering Committee if deemed appropriate.
+Additional experts from Standing member countries or VICH Forum member countries may also be appointed by the Steering Committee if deemed appropriate.

 A chairperson will be appointed by the Steering Committee (normally from the same country or region as the Steering Committee topic proposer).
 The chairperson is responsible for initiating and guiding the work within the EWG.
 He/she will be accountable to the Steering Committee for delivering the draft and will be responsible for reporting to the Steering Committee.